Randomname653/language-fixer/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.

+**Non-Commercial Use Only:** This software may not be used for commercial purposes or sold.
+All other rights (use, modification, distribution) are granted under the CC BY-NC-SA 4.0 license.

 ## 🙏 Acknowledgments